Interstate 40 in North Carolina: History

-Beginnings
+Predecessor highways

 The first major overland transportation corridors in North Carolina were the Indian trading paths.
-One of these, the Rutherford's Trace, followed the path of modern I-40.
+One of these routes, the Rutherford's Trace, followed the path of modern I-40.
 In 1921, the North Carolina Highway System was established, with NC 10, nicknamed the "Central Highway", designated on the route between Asheville and Greensboro.
 By the time US 70 was established in 1926 and placed on concurrency on all of NC 10, nearly all of the route was either paved or oil-treated.
-After World War II, the federal government began planning on a new Interregional Highway system, as mandated by the Federal-Aid Highway Act of 1944, and released a proposed National System of Interstate Highways in 1947, which included a route that followed loosely to US 70 from the Tennessee state line to Greensboro.
-After years of planning and the passing of the Federal Aid Highway Act of 1956, which established the route between Tennessee and Greensboro, American Association of State Highway and Transportation Officials (AASHTO) approved the I-40 designation in 1957.
+After World War II, the federal government began planning on a new Interregional Highway system, as mandated by the Federal-Aid Highway Act of 1944, and released a proposed National System of Interstate Highways in 1947, which included a route that followed loosely to US 70 from the Tennessee state line to Greensboro, though a different route was eventually chosen west of Asheville.
+After years of planning and the passing of the Federal-Aid Highway Act of 1956, which established the route between Tennessee and Greensboro, the American Association of State Highway and Transportation Officials (AASHTO) approved the I-40 designation in 1957.

-Interstate Highway era
+Initial design and construction

-In 1958, the first construction job in the country that was designated specifically for I-40 was in Haywood County, along the Pigeon River.
+In 1953, a contract for about $1.3 million was awarded for a 6.5 mi two-lane road in Haywood County, along the Pigeon River which would connect existing highways to Tennessee.
+Officials in both states eventually agreed on the Pigeon River route for an interstate highway, even though a route along the French Broad River was being considered.
+In 1958, the project along the Pigeon River was the first construction job in the country that was designated specifically for I-40.
 That same year, the first two sections of I-40 opened: the first was the 3 mi East–West Expressway in Winston-Salem; the second was from US 421 in Kernersville to US 29/US 70 in Greensboro.
-In both cases, these first freeways were constructed a couple of years prior for US 158 and US 421, respectively, and did not benefit from the 1956 Act; as a result, in 1988, the state was able to convince the Federal Highway Administration (FHWA) to build the Winston-Salem Bypass.
-Between Ridgecrest and Old Fort, US 70 along Youngs Ridge was four-lane as of 1954; however, I-40 was not officially designated until 1982, after additional highway improvements, including additional widening, runaway truck ramps, and warning devices.
+In both cases, these first freeways were constructed a couple of years prior for US 158 and US 421, respectively, and did not benefit from the 1956 act; as a result, in 1988, the state was able to convince the Federal Highway Administration (FHWA) to build the Winston-Salem Bypass.
+Between Ridgecrest and Old Fort, US 70 along Youngs Ridge was four lanes as of 1954; I-40, however, was not officially designated until 1982, after additional highway improvements, including additional widening, runaway truck ramps, and warning devices.